FalguniTikam/Engineering_Project/README.md

 <b>Introduction -</b>
 <br>
-Hii all, my name is Shriyash Thakare, As our PG Project we have selected topic of "Society Management System". </br>
+Hii all, my name is Falguni Tikam, As our PG Project we have selected topic of "Society Management System". </br>

 <b> Project Objective -</b>
 The objective of a plagiarism checker is to identify instances of plagiarism in a given text by comparing it to a vast database of existing content.
 The primary goals of a plagiarism checker are: